Prismatic celebrates 10 consecutive quarters earning the Best Relationship award!

 3. Integration solutions will continue to evolve to serve specific needs

-Building integrations from scratch is a time-tested and functional approach.
-But, in most cases, more efficient ways exist to build integrations for data sharing between apps.
+Building integrations from scratch is a time-tested approach.
+But, in most cases, there are more efficient ways to build SaaS integrations.

-Companies can now use one of several tools or platforms to create the integrations their users and their customers need.
+Companies can now use one of several types of platforms to create the integrations their users and their customers need.

-Let's look at a few of the most common integration toolsets available today.
+Here are a few of the most common integration platforms available today.

-- Enterprise iPaaS – This type of solution enables the development, deployment, and support of integrations inside your company.
+• Enterprise iPaaS – This type of solution enables the development, deployment, and support of integrations inside your company.
 This platform connects apps via integrations between internal business systems.
-It is primarily used by IT personnel, though non-technical users may also use a low-code/no-code integration designer.
+It is primarily used by IT personnel, though non-technical teams may also use a low-code/no-code integration designer.

-- Embedded iPaaS – This set of tools enables a software company to quickly build reusable, configurable integrations from its product to any app in any software category and deliver them to its customers as a seamless part of its product.
-Technical and non-technical people use it to create product integrations for B2B SaaS companies.
+• Embedded iPaaS – This set of tools enables a software company to quickly build reusable, configurable integrations from its product to any app in any software category and deliver them to its customers as a seamless part of its product.
+Technical and non-technical teams use it to create product integrations for B2B SaaS companies.

-- Unified API – This platform connects several APIs in a standard software category to a single API to simplify the integration process.
-B2B SaaS companies use unified APIs for integrations with multiple apps in a single horizontal category (example: ATS).
-Unified APIs are used by technical and non-technical users.
+• Unified API – This platform connects several APIs in a standard software category to a single API to simplify the integration process.
+B2B SaaS companies use unified APIs for integrations with multiple apps in a single horizontal category (example: HRIS).
+Unified APIs are used by technical and non-technical teams.

-These categories will continue to develop as more solutions enter the market, and we may even see completely new solutions attempting to address previously unknown categories or market sectors.
+And the categories will continue to develop as more solutions enter the market.
+We may even see completely new solutions attempting to address previously unknown categories or market sectors.

 4. Integration solutions will need to support low-code and high-code development

 The introduction of low-code/no-code tools for building integrations was revolutionary.
-This advancement made integration development accessible for a whole new group of users: non-developers.
-These non-developers often use drag-and-drop integration designers to connect Well-known App A with Well-known App B. In this scenario, the low-code approach is sufficient.
+This advancement made integration development accessible for a whole new group of users: non-devs.
+These non-devs often use drag-and-drop integration designers to connect Well-known App A with Well-known App B. In this scenario, the low-code approach is sufficient.

-However, we also have the technical non-developers who need to create integrations.
+Then there are the technical non-devs who need to create integrations.
 These are the same people who are comfortable using Crystal Reports or Power BI to build reports.
-While not comfortable writing code from scratch, they are willing and able to go beyond the low-code integration UI to change inputs and outputs, adjust configurations, and, yes, even tweak a bit of code occasionally.
+While not comfortable writing code from scratch, they are willing and able to go beyond a low-code integration UI to change inputs and outputs, adjust configurations, and, yes, even tweak a bit of code occasionally.

-Finally, we have developers accustomed to using various IDEs to write code.
-Not only are they uncomfortable using a low-code UI, but many also believe that it kills their productivity.
-As a result, they want an integration builder experience that lets them write code from start to finish.
+Finally, we have devs accustomed to using IDEs to write code.
+Not only are they uncomfortable using a low-code UI, but many believe that it throttles their productivity.
+As a result, they want an integration build experience that lets them write code from start to finish.

 The key here is that a single SaaS company may need to build integrations with one of these approaches, or it may need to use all of them.
-In many cases, the SaaS team may not know what exact approach it needs to use until team members have sat down, reviewed the integrations they need to build, and figured out what resources will be required to complete the job.
+In many cases, the integration team may not know what exact approach it needs to use until team members have sat down, reviewed the integrations they need to build, and figured out what resources will be required.

-The market for low-code integration development is here to stay, but high-code integration tools are essential for the complex, real-world integration scenarios SaaS companies must address.
+The market for low-code integration development is here to stay, but high-code (sometimes called code-native) integration tools are also essential to address all the real-world SaaS integration scenarios.

 5. AI will play an increasing role in solving the integration puzzle

 AI systems such as Azure OpenAI and OpenAI are currently used within integrations as endpoints.
-And, of course, the key to AI is lots of data, so we see integrations being used to collect massive amounts of data for training LLMs and other AI-related systems.
+And, of course, the key to AI is lots of data, so we see integrations being used to collect massive amounts of data for training AIs.

-In addition, some low-code designers have started incorporating AI prompts into the build process, providing users with real-time interactive integration build support.
+In addition, some low-code integration tools have started incorporating AI prompts into the integration build process, providing users with real-time interactive support.

 AI systems will become better at predicting integration patterns and more helpful in assisting with integration development.
 AIs will likely find their integration niche as tools that remove the monotony from creating integrations.

 Trends come and go.
-But your B2B SaaS customers will be here for a very long time – if they continue to receive value from your product.
-One of the ways you can provide value is by ensuring that your product has essential integrations available on day one.
+But your B2B SaaS customers will be here for a very long time – if they keep receiving value from your product.
+One of the ways to provide value is by ensuring that your product has essential integrations available on day one.

 Using an embedded iPaaS like Prismatic allows you to provide integrations directly within your app, ensuring that your customers don't need to go anywhere else to view, select, and activate all the integrations they need between your product and the other apps they use.